...Jesus, did I say that? Or just think it? Was I talking? Did they hear me?"

 - The Navy Lark included the occasional character of Vice-Admiral 'Burbly' Burwasher who used to deliver all of his stream-of-consciousness internal monologues out loud, apparently completely unaware that he was doing it.

-- In an episode of The Unbelievable Truth, Fred MacAuley challenged, and then debated with himself whether the statement was true or not.
+- In one episode Fred MacAuley challenged, and then debated with himself whether the statement was true or not.
 When David suggested he probably should have done this in his head before buzzing, Fred joked "I've not been saying all that out loud, have I?"

 - The New World of Darkness includes this in the form of the "Vocalization" Derangement.
 One example given is where someone states "You will never find the hidden artefact!", then mutters aloud "They'll never find the safe hidden behind the tapestry."
 The trope is not wholly used, since it's stated that characters with Vocalisation remain completely oblivious to the fact that they are speaking aloud, in keeping with it being a result of mental illness.